abernauer/Cpp_project_work/Accelerated_CPP/chapter_two/chaptertwodetails.md

 string::size_type  Unsigned integral type that can hold the size of any string

 # Half open ranges
+include one but not both of their endpoints.
+For example, [1, 3) includes 1 and 2, but not 3.

 # Condition:
+An expression that yields a truth value.
+Arithmetic values used in conditions are converted to bool:Nonzero values convert to true; zero values convert to false.
 # Statements: